New Homes vs. Resale

 1. Determine a Comfortable Price Range

 Here's a good point to remember.
-The sales agent in the model home represents the builder, not you.
-They are known as seller's agents.
-As a buyer you can work with a buyer's agent at no additional cost.
+The Salesperson in the model home represents the builder, not you.
+They are known as Seller's Representatives.
+As a Buyer you can work with a Buyer's Representative at no additional cost.
 It's his/her business to best represent your needs by being knowledgeable about home construction, warranties, financing, differences in pricing, quality, even lot selection so that you get the best value for your money.

 3. A Builder For All Reasons